- Customer Charter

 TEL: 0800 023 4567 or 0300 1293 123

 A leaflet about the Ombudsman's arrangements will be forwarded to you with our letter after the eight week period.

 Closing the complaint

-When we receive confirmation from you that you are satisfied with the findings of the investigation and any resolution, the complaint will be considered closed by the Managing Director.
+When we receive confirmation from you that you are satisfied with the findings of the investigation and any resolution, the complaint will be considered closed by the Branch Director.
 Where no confirmation has been received from you, the complainant, within eight weeks of our most recent letter, the complaint may also be considered closed.